 During comprehensive AEMP years, and as part of the aquatic effects re-evaluation, multivariate analysis of the plankton communities will be conducted using the non-parametric ordination method of multidimensional scaling (MDS; Clarke 1993).
 The MDS data will be scaled in Primer (Clarke and Gorley 2016), or a similar program.
 The data will be transformed, if appropriate to improve the separation of the data among stations on the MDS plots and to reduce weighting of the analysis by the most abundant taxa and a Bray-Curtis resemblance matrix will be generated.
 The MDS procedure will be applied to this matrix.
 Using rank order information, MDS determines the relative positions of stations in two dimensions based on community composition.
 Goodness-of-fit is determined by examining the Shepard diagrams as well as the stress values, which are calculated from the deviations in the Shepard diagrams.
-Lower stress values (i.e., less than 0.10) indicate less deviation and a greater goodness-of-fit; higher stress values (i.e., greater than 0.20) must be interpreted with caution, and often higher dimensions plot represent samples with similar community composition; points that fall close together on the MDS ordination plot represent samples with dissimilar community composition.
+Lower stress values (i.e., less than 0.10) indicate less deviation and a greater goodness-of-fit; higher stress values (i.e., greater than 0.20) must be interpreted with caution, and often higher dimensions (i.e., 3-D) are needed to described the data (Clarke 1993).
+Points that fall close together on the MDS ordination plot represent samples with similar community composition; points that are far apart from each other represent samples with dissimilar community composition.
 Where stress is low, metric MDS (mMDS) will be employed; however, if stress values are higher, a non-metric MDS (nMDS) will be used.